 Summary: Assessing value is inherently flawed and distorting, because of two main kinds of fundamental limitations.

+As a story or parable, assessment is fundamentally limited.
 In both qualitative and quantitative assessment we find two fundamental types of limitation, which makes assessment of value dangerous, because it introduces distortions into all assessment that cannot be escaped, so all assessors, analysts, and those who use assessments, should take the limitations always into account and exercise humility.
 Statisticians know this, but some politicians and pundits do not.

 For example, GDP picks out the economic aspect and ignores for example the biotic or ethical (see below).
 The Human Development Index picks out biotic, lingual and economic aspects (long healthy life, education, Gross National Income).
 Dasgupta [2021] (Economics of Biodiversity) picks our mainly economic and biotic.

-Value depends on context and context introduces unforeseen kinds of rationality and meaningfulness.
-As Mark Carney points out, a $1 bag of rice for a poor, hungry man is worth far more in 'use value' than the same rice supplied to a rich, well-fed man.
-In this case, the value is defined by the biotic aspect, but in general it could be any.
+Examples: GDP involves the economic and quantitative rationalities but other aspects must be brought in to make good decisions.As Mark Carney points out, a $1 bag of rice for a poor, hungry man is worth far more in 'use value' than the same rice supplied to a rich, well-fed man: biotic rationality.

 Summary: Aspects may be used to separate out issues, uncover hidden issues and deepen our understanding of issues.